Cheesy Low-Carb Chicken & Broccoli Casserole

 Instructions

-• Add cheeses stirring continually reserving 1/4 cup of cheddar cheese 1/8 cup of the other cheeses for the topping.
+• Add cheeses:Stir in shredded cheddar, mozzarella, and Parmesan, reserving ¼ cup cheddar and ⅛ cup of the other cheeses for topping.
+Stir until fully melted and smooth.

 Video